ehdtlaos/Fetch/README.md

 Unit test has been added to the project as well.

-If you are willing to test the server, current port is set to 3000 and can use localhost:3000/ to continue your testings.
+If you are planning on testing the server, current port is set to 3000 and can use localhost:3000/ to continue your testings.

 Reminder: Member's account balance cannot go negative.
 Remember to provide membership id to each members.